xiaoyifang/goldendict-ng/website/docs/custom_dictionary.md

 ```

-this `fullindex` field's value can be on/off, 1/0 ,true/false etc.
+this `fts` field's value can be on/off, 1/0 ,true/false etc.

 ```
 fullindex=false